Whistleblower Retaliation Protections in Torrance, CA

 The good news is, both federal and California laws are on your side.
 These whistleblower protections are designed to help you report wrongdoing without putting your career on the line.
 Knowing your rights is the first step to protecting yourself while doing the right thing.

-Understanding Whistleblower Protections
+Understanding Whistleblower Retaliation Protections in California

 Whistleblower protection laws are designed to shield employees from adverse actions by their employers when they report violations of laws, safety regulations, or public policies.